Thermodynamic Casimir Forces between a Sphere and a Plate: Monte Carlo Simulation of a Spin Model

 This algorithm is closely related to the geometric cluster algorithm \cite{HeBl98}.
 Similar to ref. \cite{SwWa86}, two systems are updated jointly.
 These two systems share the values of $\beta,L_0,L$ and $R$.
 The distance of the sphere from the boundary is $D-1/2$ and $D+1/2$ for system 1 and 2, respectively.
 In the following the spins are denoted by $s_{x,i}$, where the second index indicates whether the spin belongs to system 1 or 2.
 Configurations are denoted by $\{s\}_i$.
 The combined partition function is given by

 where $H_i$ is the reduced Hamiltonian of the system $i$.
 The cluster update comprises the exchange of spins

 for all sites $x$ in the cluster.
 Performing this exchange of spins for all sites within a cluster is called flipping the cluster in the following.
-A cluster is build in the usual way: Links $<xy>$ are deleted with the probability $p_d$ and frozen otherwise.
+A cluster is build in the usual way: A pair of nearest neighbours $<xy>$ is deleted with the probability $p_d$ and frozen otherwise.
 In our case \cite{HeBl98}